kyroskoh/AwesomeSockets/README.md

 awesomeServer.sendMessageToAllClients(message);
 ```

-And it even supports multi-threaded reading of messages from any of the clients, through an extensible `clientListener`.
+And it even supports multi-threaded reading of messages from any of the clients, through an extensible `ClientListener`.

 ```java
 awesomeServer.startAllClientListenersForListener(DefaultClientListenerRunnable.class);
 ```

-Similarly for the server, simply call
+Similarly for the server, simply call:

 ```java
 AwesomeClientSocket awesomeClient = new AwesomeClientSocket("localhost", 4321);
 awesomeClient.sendMessageLine(messageToServer); // send message
 String receivedMessage = awesomeClient.readMessageLine() // read message
 ```
+## To Do

+Streamline the extension of the `ClientListener`, into an interface or an abstract class to make subclassing easier.

+## Future
+As and when I encounter new needs for certain functions of servers and sockets, I intend to modify this class to make it as general as possible.